telerik/justmock-docs/getting-started/installation-instructions-mac.md

 ### Installing JustMock from Pkg File

 1. Download the JustMock installer from www.telerik.com:
 	* If this is your first time here and you want to try JustMock, download the trial installer file from here: [Download JustMock](https://www.telerik.com/account/downloads/product-download?product=JUSTMOCK).
-Keep in mind that this will require to either log in or create a new Telerik account.
+Keep in mind that this will require you to either log in or create a new Telerik account.
 	* Note that there are separate installers for x64 and arm64 platforms.
-Chose the one corresponding to your device system architecture.
+Choose the one corresponding to your device system architecture.

 1. Run the installer and follow the steps.